richardgaywood/paydata.org/content/sprawlrunners/characters/edge_trappings.md

 ## Edge pre-requisites

 The edges that are only available as cyberware or physad powers will gain extra pre-requisites.
+These are in addition to any pre-requisites on rank, trait, or other edges.

-For cyberware, before you can take an edge with the cyberware trapping, you must first take one of the cyberware edges per the table below:
+For cyberware, before you can take an edge with the cyberware trapping, you must first also take one of the cyberware edges per the table below:

 | Edge level | Pre-requisite edge       |
 |------------|--------------------------|